RoiGerber/Garage-Manager-CRMG/README.md

   for example: sending all the jeep owners that new spare parts arrived and they are sold in 50% discount

   the contacts and their details are organized in a Json file, therefore can easily be transfared to an excel table.

+# EXE
+  the project was made with python but has a portable exe file for easy running. here i posted the whole projecct for you to see the code.